-Woody Harrelson is an American actor who is best known for his role in the first season of HBO’s True Detective as well as The People Vs. Larry Flynt and Zombieland.
-Having started in Hollywood in the 1980s, Harrelson has more than 100 acting credits to his name.
+Woody Harrelson is an American actor best known for his role in the first season of HBO’s True Detective, The People Vs. Larry Flynt, and Zombieland.
+Since starting his career in Hollywood during the 1980s, Harrelson has appeared in more than 100 television series and movies.

-However, it’s not just his work on the big and small screen that has contributed to his massive success.
+Though, it’s not just his acting career that has contributed to his massive success.
 Woody Harrelson’s net worth has also been impacted by his work as a producer, his cannabis dispensary, and his real estate investments.
 Read on to discover Harrelson’s most successful projects and trace his career from its start until the present day.

 Woody was born Woodrow Tracy Harrelson on July 23, 1961, in Midland, Texas.
 His mother, Diane Lou Oswald, is a secretary.
 Meanwhile, his father, Charles Voyde Harrelson, received a life sentence after he killed U.S. District Judge John Wood Jr. in 1979.
 He had been hired by drug kingpin Jimmy Chagra to kill the Judge for $250,000.
 The Harrelson patriarch would later die from a heart attack in his cell at Colorado’s Supermax federal prison in 2007.